 Tinctures are made by soaking the plant material in high proof liquor like

 everclear for a minimum of one month.
 From there, the resulting extract can be filtered through a cheese cloth and stored in glass tincture bottles with droppers.
 Ashwagandha contains a lot of phytochemical constituents.
 This method will ensure that you capture and preserve the most alkaloids possible.

 A dosage of 300-500 mg is usually suggested.
 This is for root that's in a powder form.
 It's always better to take too little than it is to take too much.
 Speak with a professional health care provider before use.
 There are holistic practitioners in the United States that are licensed.
 I would suggest doing your research before trying the first one.
 Dosages may also vary from user to user and depend on the severity of the symoptoms, or which symoptoms you're attempting to deal with.

-INFORMATION PROVIDED ON OUR WEBSITE IS FOR ETHNOBOTANICAL/CULTURAL RESEARCH PURPOSES ONLY!
-ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE NATURAL HEALING ETHNOBOTAICALS IS BASED ON TRADITIONAL USE OR SHAMANIC PRACTICES.
-ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH (Consult your health care provider!)
-STATEMENTS AND ITEMS ARE NOT EVALUATED OR APPROVED BY THE FDA, NOR ARE THEY INTENDED TO DIAGNOSE, TREAT, PREVENT, OR CURE ANY AILMENTS, CONDITIONS, DISEASES, ETC.
+INFORMATION PROVIDED ON OUR WEBSITE IS FOR BOTANICAL/CULTURAL RESEARCH PURPOSES ONLY!
+ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE NATURAL HEALING HERBS IS BASED ON TRADITIONAL USE OR SHAMANIC PRACTICES.
+ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH (CONSULT YOUR HEALTHCARE PROVIDER)!
+NOT EVLAUATED OR APPROVED BY THE FDA.
+NOT INTENDED TO DIAGNOSE, TREAT, PREVENT, EASE SYMPTOMS OF, OR CURE, ANY AILMENTS, CONDITIONS, DISEASES, ETC.